-Operational risk assessment, for instance, includes an evaluation of inherent risks and residual risks based on the risk events probability of occurrence and magnitude of impact.
-The materiality of each risk is assessed at the appropriate level (business line, division or legal entity) depending on where risk ownership lies.
-For this reason, the impact criteria are defined and maintained individually, in tandem with the standard Group impact definitions
+Operational risk assessment, for instance, includes an evaluation of inherent risks and residual risks based on the probability of occurrence and magnitude of impact of potential risk events.
+The materiality of each risk is assessed at the appropriate level (business line, division or legal entity) depending on where risk ownership lies, in line with the standard Group probability and impact definitions, and the Group Risk Scoring Matrix.